vitorgaletti/rocketseat-ignite-reactjs/chapter-I/fundamentos-do-reactjs/01-github-explorer/README.md

    <img src="https://xesque.rocketseat.dev/platform/1615173790188.svg" alt="Ignite Rocketseat"/>
 </p>

 <p align="center"><em>Github Explorer is the first project developed in chapter 1 of <a href="https://github.com/Rocketseat" target="_blank">Rocketseat's</a> Ignite ReactJS track.
-The project is to show a basic construction, from scratch to a project in ReactJs.
+The project shows a basic build from scratch for a project developed in ReactJs.
 The project lists the Rocketseat repositories using the Github API.</em></p>

 ![Website](./assets/img/preview.png)